kerrishotts/PhoneGap-Enterprise-Code-Bundle/README.md

 $ cordova prepare
 ```

-> Be sure to follow the BoxCar integration steps from Chapter 7, and modify the hostname as in Chapter 5.
+> Be sure to follow the BoxCar integration steps from Chapter 7, and modify the hostname and SSL certificate fingerprints in `www/js/app/config.js`.

+Be sure to update `config.js` to point to your server and update the certificate fingerprint prior to building and running.

 [License](id:license)
 ---------------------